 But do get on board to make your very homemade versions of delectable foods.

-I purchased a gadget specifically for making yogurt that actually keeps the yogurt cool after it’s cooked if needed, but there are other ways to accomplish this.
+I purchased a yogurt maker specifically for making yogurt that actually keeps the yogurt cool after it’s cooked if needed, but there are other ways to accomplish this.
 You can make homemade yogurt in an Instant Pot, too, did you know?

-Sour cream and yogurt are pretty darn close in flavor in my book so you can substitute it in recipes or make your very own sour cream.
+Sour cream and yogurt are pretty darn close in flavor, in my book, so you can substitute them in recipes or make your very own sour cream.

 3. Some Plant Milk Brands

 - Westsoy Unsweetened.
-Here’s a pack of 12 from Walmart for $3.00 each where singles in the store sell for about $3.69.
+Here’s a pack of 12 from Walmart for $3.00 each, whereas singles in the store sell for about $3.69.

 - Elmhurst Unsweetened Almond Milk is made with just almonds and water and is a bit pricey at About $4.99 for 32 ounces.